fakihariefnoto/coinwatch/README.md

 # coinwatch
-A bitcoin.co.id watcher to give you notification, and auto order or sell
+A bitcoin/ether/zcoin etc cryptocurency watcher to give you notification, it's like your desktop rpivate assistant. and also have capability to auto order or sell